 Early Corvette History (1953-1954)

 After watching Jaguars and Ferraris racing and winning on American tracks, designer Harley J. Earl envisioned an American sports car that could compete with them.
-Not long after convincing GM executives that they needed to build an inexpensive sports car, the "Corvette Dream Car" debuted in January of 1953.
+Not long after convincing GM executives that they needed to build an inexpensive sports car, the "Corvette Dream Car" debuted at the New York City Motorama in January of 1953.
 The two-seat roadster was an immediate hit.

 read Corvette Museum

-Of the thousands who viewed the Corvette concept car at the New York City Motorama was a Russian-born engineer named Zora Arkus-Duntov.
+One of the thousands of people who viewed the Corvette concept car at the Motorama was a Russian-born engineer named Zora Arkus-Duntov.
 It inspired him enough to write a letter to Ed Cole, then chief engineer of the Chevrolet Division, sharing his desire to work on the car.
 He was hired by GM later that year.

 The first Corvette went into production June 30, 1953, a short six months after the Motorama show.
 Built by hand in GM's Flint, Michigan facility, dozens of minor changes were made during the first-year production run.
 The convertible-only body was kept very close to the concept car; rounded front fenders, vertical-toothed grille with 13 chrome bars, recessed headlights with mesh covers, and jet-pod taillights capping off the rear.